 According to the National Rural Health Association, rural and frontier communities have nearly 140 percent more Health Professional Shortage Areas than their urban counterparts.
 And even though the Bureau of Labor Statistics projects the social work field should grow by 12 percent nationally between 2014 and 2024, current demographic estimates reveal this growth will not be enough to meet the growing social work needs of people living far from urban locations.

-To learn more, check out the infographic below provided by the University of Nevada, Reno’s Online Masters in Social Work program.
+To learn more, check out the infographic below provided by the University of Nevada, Reno’s Online Master of Social Work program.

 Why It’s Important for Social Workers

 to Connect to Rural Populations

 Rural consumers face substantial issues when it comes to securing insurance coverage for social work and aligned services.
 A study by Georgetown University’s Health Policy Institute reveals about one-third of all individuals in rural communities do not have private insurance and have been uninsured for more than three years.